-A birth certificate and Social Security card are important documents that will help prove your baby’s legal identity and age.
-A Social Security card will also be needed to enroll your baby in medical coverage.
+A birth certificate and Social Security card help prove your baby’s legal identity and age.
+A Social Security card is needed to enroll your baby in medical coverage.

-If you’re having your baby in a hospital, the staff will walk you through the process of getting your baby’s certificate and Social Security number.
+If you’re having your baby in a hospital, the staff will walk you through the process of getting these important documents.

 Getting your baby’s birth certificate

 When you’re having a baby, your first thought probably won’t be about paperwork.
-That’s why the hospital staff will provide you with the paperwork to complete after your baby’s birth.
+That’s why the staff will provide you with the documents you need.

 - Their Social Security numbers